emmikoivisto/pda-testing-task/testing_task_1.md

   def checkforAce(self, card):
-    # function name not written with naming convention of camel case
+    # function name not written with naming convention
     if card.value = 1:
       # "card.value = 1" errors as should be == not =
       return true